johannesulf/dsigma/paper/paper.md

 \end{equation}
 where $\Sigma_\mathrm{crit}$ is the critical surface density that depends on cosmological parameters as well as the redshifts of lenses and sources.
 In addition to spectroscopic galaxy surveys which provide "lenses", there are a number of publicly available "shape catalogs" that can be used as source galaxies, including from the the Dark Energy Survey (DES), the Hyper Suprime-Cam (HSC) Subaru Strategic Program, the Kilo-Degree Survey (KiDS), and the Dark Energy Camera All Data Everywhere (DECADE) project.

-In principle, calculating the GGL amplitude $\Delta\Sigma$ primarily involves taking a simple weighted average of $\gamma_\mathrm{t} \Sigma_\mathrm{crit}$ over all suitable lens-source galaxy pairs.
+In principle, calculating the GGL amplitude $\Delta\Sigma$ primarily involves taking a simple weighted average of $e_\mathrm{t} \Sigma_\mathrm{crit}$, where $e_\mathrm{t}$ is the measured tangential ellipticity, over all suitable lens-source galaxy pairs.
 In practice, care needs to be taken to correctly calculate the relevant angular and cosmological quantities from the original catalogs.
 Additionally, one needs to take into account a variety of survey-specific correction factors to arrive at an unbiased estimate of the GGL amplitude.
 Finally, given that modern galaxy surveys can contain hundreds of millions of galaxies, even a simple average can quickly become computationally challenging.
 Thus, writing an accurate and efficient GGL pipeline from scratch is a significant effort and may prevent some researchers from making use of lensing data in their studies. `dsigma` solves this problem by providing an easy-to-use pipeline that can be interfaced with publicly available data sets to estimate $\Delta\Sigma$.

 # State of the field